movestore/Upload-File-from-Local/README.md

 ### Changes in output data
-The input data (if present) will be combined with the uploaded data by the user
+The input data (if present) will be combined with the uploaded data by the user.

 ### Most common errors